laravel/docs/eloquent.md

 #### Permanently Deleting Models

 Sometimes you may need to truly remove a model from your database.
-To permanently remove a soft deleted model from the database, use the `forceDelete` method:
+To permanently remove a soft-deleted model from the database, use the `forceDelete` method:

     // Force deleting a single model instance...
     $flight->forceDelete();